yoeran/e-missions.nl/src/pages/en/sensing-co2.md

 ---
 landingpage_text: Ever wondered how your inbox would taste?
 Sensing CO2 connects abstract numbers with direct experience, scientific data with human senses.
-Let your tastebuds experience the different options of digital, connected communication.
+Let your taste buds experience the different options of digital, connected communication.
 layout: tasting.njk
 title: Sensing CO2